WasmEdge/docs/docs/contribute/plugin/develop_plugin_rustsdk.md

 To develop a WasmEdge Plug-in in Rust using the witc tool, you can follow these steps:

-- **Generate Rust Plugin Code**: Consider you have a file named `wasmedge_opencvmini.wit` with the following content:
+- **Generate Rust Plug-in Code**: Consider you have a file named `wasmedge_opencvmini.wit` with the following content:

   ```wit
   imdecode: func(buf: list<u8>) -> u32